Expanding Payment Suite to Increase Parking Revenue and Compliance

 Look Beyond Visa and Mastercard

+Customers like to have the ability to pay with their card of choice.
 While Visa and Mastercard continue to be the most popular credit options in the US, they are not the only ones.
-Typically, operators think of AMEX as an expensive payment option because of the historically higher interchange rates, and Discover is typically overlooked altogether.
 AMEX and Discover continue to gain users each year, however, with purchase volumes of $828 billion and $151 billion respectively at the end of 2019, and therefore should not be overlooked in payment suites.
-When choosing a payment processor it is important to understand the cost of accepting each payment type to ensure you aren’t losing money on high interchange rates.
+When choosing a payment processing solution for parking payments it is important to understand the cost of accepting each payment type to ensure you aren’t losing money on high interchange rates.
 With an integrated payment processor, like Passport Payments, you can accept all four major card brands at a consistent flat-rate price helping to increase your bottom line while offering residents and visitors more ways to pay.

 Explore Digital Wallets